rav567/AMLS_assignment25_26/README.md

 * **Image size**: 28 × 28 (grayscale)

 ⚠️ **Important**
-The `Datasets/` folder must be **empty when submitting** this project.
+The `Datasets/` folder will be **empty when submitting** this project.
-During assessment, the dataset will be copied into this folder by the marker.
+During assessment, the dataset will be copied into this folder.

 Expected structure during execution: